 In CEPT, the Maastricht Special Arrangement, 2002, as revised in Constanţa in 2007 MA02revCO07 Special Arrangement provides the technical and regulatory framework and the associated frequency plan for the introduction of terrestrial digital audio broadcasting (T-DAB) services in the frequency band 1452 - 1479.5 MHz.
 The MA02revCO07agreement as revised in Constanta in 2007 provides also flexibility to administrations to deploy terrestrial mobile multimedia in this band at a national basis.
 This is further described in CEPT Report 18 (see also Annex 2).

 The ECC Decision ECC/DEC/(03)02 designates the frequency band 1479.5 - 1492 MHz for use by satellite DAB systems.
 This Decision shall be reviewed inter alia on the basis of market demand at least every 10 years according to Decides 2 of ECC Decision (03)02.
+However, according to the ECC Rules of Procedure (art.
+12.4.1), each Decision shall be reviewed on a regular basis, but not later than every five years.

 1.2 Description of the current use within CEPT

-Broadscasting T-DAB and S-DAB
+Broadcasting T-DAB and S-DAB

 In most European countries, the 1452-1492 MHz band is currently identified for the use by terrestrial and satellite digital audio broadcasting (T-DAB and S-DAB) applications.